01-edu/Branch-Blockchain/Quest5 Connect Interface/donation/README.md

 - an input field (id:`amount`)
 - a button (id:`donate`)

-Pressing this button should send the amount inputted to the address `0x837F324FF70AD9AE4B71084c941c23dDF8371d60`.
+This button should send the amount given to the address `0x837F324FF70AD9AE4B71084c941c23dDF8371d60`.
+This change should be reflected in the displayed balance of the wallet.

 ```html
   <input type="number" id="amount">